radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We have 28% coverage, with our tests.
 We are only testing core modules, as the data and the model right now.
-We don't fully expect our code to be error free, as there are always edge-cases, even if we got 100% coverage.
-It is also hard to attain 100%.
+We do not fully expect our code to be error free, as there are always edge-cases, even if we got up to 100% coverage.
+It is also hard to attain 100% coverage.
 This is though a good indicator if your tests are actually doing something.
+In the future, we could probably add more tests that test some of the runner-code, for example when running the actual training.
+The webapp is also not currently tested, and contains a decent amount of code.

 ### Question 9